Skip to main content

 Monthly recurring tasks provide the most flexibility for accounting work.

-• Before - Move deadline earlier if it falls on a day off
+• Before -- Move the deadline earlier if it falls on a day off.

-• After - Move deadline later if it falls on a day off
+• After -- Move the deadline later if it falls on a day off.

-• Set due date as number of days after a reference point
+• Set the due date as a number of days after a reference point.

 • Select which days to count: